Mohammed-islam0907/learning-devops/git/README.md

 # Git notes

+Here are my notes - you can find my practical work on [My repository](https://github.com/Mohammed-islam0907/Devops-Gitventure)

 - Git is a Version Contrl System that allows multiple users to collaborate on projects, tracking changes
 - Provides history of changes and allows users to manage different branches and merge changes efficiently